legendu-net/blog/misc/content/2019-02-11-spark-sql-tips.markdown

   Notice that a view can be cached too once computed if you explicitly do so (by calling `spark.cacheTable` or use Spark SQL hint).

+## Union

+The following queries work.
+    :::sql
+    SELECT *
+    FROM mrkt_data.target_unit
+    WHERE impressions IS NULL
+    UNION
+    SELECT *
+    FROM mrkt_data.target_unit
+    WHERE impressions < 0

+    :::sql
+    (SELECT *
+         FROM mrkt_data.target_unit
+         WHERE impressions IS NULL
+         LIMIT 10)
+    UNION
+        (SELECT *
+         FROM mrkt_data.target_unit
+         WHERE impressions < 0
+         LIMIT 10)

+    :::sql
+    (SELECT *
+     FROM mrkt_data.target_unit
+     WHERE impressions IS NULL
+     LIMIT 10)
+    UNION ALL
+    (SELECT *
+     FROM mrkt_data.target_unit
+     WHERE impressions < 0
+     LIMIT 10)
+  However, the following one does not.

+      :::sql
+      SELECT *
+      FROM mrkt_data.target_unit
+      WHERE impressions IS NULL
+      LIMIT 10
+      UNION
+      SELECT *
+      FROM mrkt_data.target_unit
+      WHERE impressions < 0
+      LIMIT 10

+It is suggested that you always enclose subqueries in parentheses!

 ## Spark SQL Hint